Kirkland To Open First South Dakota Location At Lake Lorraine

-SIOUX FALLS, S.D. – Friessen Development and Van Buskirk Companies announced that Kirkland will be coming to Lake Lorraine in spring 2018.
+SIOUX FALLS, S.D. – Friessen Development and Van Buskirk Companies announced that Kirkland’s will be coming to Lake Lorraine in spring 2018.

 Leasing continues on new retail buildings being constructed in the live, dine, work, shop development located just west of I-29 between 26th and 41st Streets in Sioux Falls.